 In 2010, Mr Cichero moved to Wiltshire and works as a Consultant Podiatric Surgeon at the Great Western Hospital.
 Previously he has established clinical services in Singapore and remote indigenous populations in the Northern Territory of Australia.
 He has also held lecturing positions at the Queensland University of Technology in Brisbane, Australia.

 Mr Cichero performs around 500 foot and ankle procedures a year.
 The majority of this surgery is performed on a day care basis under either local or general anaesthetic.
 This includes ingrown nail surgery, bunion, hammer toe and neuroma surgery through to ankle instability procedures amongst others.

-His many years working in biomechanics, orthotics and injection therapy gives him a unique insight into the conservative management of many lower limb injuries which can be treated successfully without surgery.
+His many years working in biomechanics, orthotics and injection therapy gives him a unique insight into the conservative management of many lower limb injuries which can be treated successfully without surgery, including shock wave therapy.